Skip to main content

 • You need the role (read) to read the shared memory created by Oracle.

-• If the perms value is 640 in the result of executing the ipcs -m command, other accounts belonging to the same group can also perform installation.
+• If the perms value is 640 in the output of the ipcs -m command, the agent can be installed by another account in the same group.

 whatap.conf configuration